Thanks, Johnny Donovan, Jed Babbin, sitting in for Rush Limbaugh.

 Boeing had a pretty good tanker based on the 767 airliner.

-Northrop Grumman and EADS, the European company, offered a French manufactured Airbus tanker.
+Northrop Grumman and EADS, the European company, offered a French-manufactured Airbus tanker.

-The Airbus tanker is too big and too heavy to do the job.
+Okay, the Airbus tanker is too big and too heavy to do the job.

 And how do I know this?